Monkey Island 2: LeChuck's Revenge: Engine and interface

-Also revised was the graphical user interface from The Secret of Monkey Island which employed verb-based commands as means of player input.
-To advance the gameplay's accessibility, the Monkey Island 2 team upscaled the size of the point-and-click menu that provided the list of the commands, which was refined by the removal of "turn on" and "turn off" options.
-Further alterations to The Secret of Monkey Islands version of the interface included an overhaul of the on-screen player inventory, which replaced the items' formerly text-only descriptions with visual icons.
-In addition, the revised engine offered programmers shortcut commands for the coding of the objects that featured in the game.
-At the same time, according to Johnny L. Wilson of Computer Gaming World, a member of LucasArts' programming department admitted that even upon the exercise of this technique, they were led to contribute around nine man-months to finalize the object-oriented programming in Monkey Island 2.
-However, in 1992 Rik Haynes of CU Amiga commented that SCUMM's capacity as a high-level programming language was helpful to the creative staff members as it allowed them "to focus on being creative rather than worrying about technical mumbo jumbo".
-Similarly, in 2013 Ron Gilbert recalled that the underlying functionalities of the SCUMM system enabled the staff to incorporate newly conceived ideas into the game's interactive environment directly after they were suggested, which thus introduced an aspect of iterative design in the production.
+Also revised was the graphical user interface, which employed verb-based commands as player inputs.
+For increased accessibility, the team enlarged the point-and-click command list menu and removed the "turn on" and "turn off" options.
+They also updated the player inventory, which replaced the text-only descriptions with icons.

+The revised engine offered programmers shortcut commands for the coding of the objects within the game.
+At the same time, according to Johnny L. Wilson of Computer Gaming World, a LucasArts programmer admitted that even with this technique, they contributed around nine man-months to finalize the object-oriented programming in Monkey Island 2.
+However, in 1992 Rik Haynes of CU Amiga commented that SCUMM's capacity as a high-level programming language helped the creative staff members "to focus on being creative rather than worrying about technical mumbo jumbo".
+Similarly, in 2013 Ron Gilbert recalled that the underlying functionalities of the SCUMM system enabled the staff to incorporate new ideas into the game's interactive environment directly after suggestion, which thus introduced an aspect of iterative design in the production.